These tips on health, safety and etiquette can help you make the most out of your visit to Cairo © Eric Valenne geostory / Shutterstock

 You’ll find Paris-style kiosks serving coffee on every street corner.
 Ask if they have a rammala – a gadget that uses hot sand to brew Turkish coffee to perfection.
 Your cardamom-spiced coffee will arrive in a paper cup adorned with a wonky yet inspirational quote to set you up for the day.

 Dehydration is not likely to be an issue for you in Cairo because you can't move for the amount of fresh juice shops.
 Try any of the energizing cocktails on offer, or go full Egyptian and down an ice-cold pint of sugarcane juice, a common local pastime.
-Insist that your juice comes with no ice, as it is likely to have been made with tap water, and “no (extra) sugar” depending on your preference for sweetness.
+Insist that your juice comes with no ice, as it is likely to have been made with tap water and “no (extra) sugar” depending on your preference for sweetness.
+Avoid tap water on its own and in your drinks to avoid getting sick, as it’s often not safe to consume.

 Romantic travelers can display affection towards their partners, but doing so in public is essentially prohibited in Egypt by the “Public Morality” law, and is not recommended.
 You could expect to receive anything from cheers to scorn and even intervention by a concerned citizen or officials, with the potential to end in jail (the response to LGBTIQ+ people is likely to be harsher).